syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 ### SelectedIndexes

-Circular chart provides support to select multiple points programmatically on a chart using the [SelectedIndexes]() property of `DataPointSelectionBehavior`.
+The circular chart provides support to select multiple points programmatically on a chart using the [SelectedIndexes]() property of the `DataPointSelectionBehavior`.

 {% tabs %}